martin-papy/qdrant-loader/docs/users/workflows/development-workflow.md

 # Development Workflow

 This comprehensive guide shows how to implement automated documentation workflows for development teams.
-Whether you're maintaining code documentation, API references, or development guides, this workflow provides step-by-step instructions for creating a seamless, automated documentation system.
+Whether you're maintaining code documentation, API references, or development guides, this workflow provides step-by-step instructions for creating a seamless, automated documentation system using QDrant Loader's actual capabilities.

 ## 🎯 Overview